vboyev-MSFT/defender-docs/defender-endpoint/submissions-suppressions-exclusions.md

 ---
-title: Using submissions, suppressions, and exclusions for Microsoft Defender for Endpoint and Microsoft Defender Antivirus
+title: Using submissions, suppressions, and exclusions with Microsoft Defender for Endpoint
-description: Learn about suppressing alerts, submitting files for analysis, and defining exclusions and indicators to reduce noise and risk for your organization. ms.service: defender-endpoint ms.subservice: ngp ms.localizationpriority: medium
+description: Learn about suppressing alerts, submitting files for analysis, and defining exclusions and indicators for Defender for Endpoint. ms.service: defender-endpoint ms.subservice: ngp ms.localizationpriority: medium